jwmullally/iscsi-target-ramdisk/README.md

 On the target host (containing the OS to remote boot):

-* `OpenWrt iSCSI Target` boots with its own kernel and stateless initramfs.
+* `iSCSI Target Ramdisk` boots with its own kernel and stateless initramfs.
 * [`/etc/init.d/bootentries`](src/rootfs/etc/init.d/bootentries) is run which discovers the OS kernel images from the `/boot` partition, copies them to `/srv/pxe/bootentries` and creates entries in `/srv/pxe/bootentries/menu.ipxe`.
   * Configuration: [`/etc/uci-defaults/90-custom-bootentries`](src/rootfs/etc/uci-defaults/90-custom-bootentries).
   * If `/boot/loader/entries` is found, all BootLoaderSpec files are parsed to identify kernel images and cmdline arguments.
 If not found, entries are created for all kernels matching `/boot/vmlinuz-*` along with their matching initramfs file and the `cmdline_default` arguments.